 4 Ways To Style A Tweed Jacket

 Tweed jackets are a timeless classic.
-Available in lots of different patterns, colours and cuts, there are almost limitless types of tweed jackets.
+Available in lots of different weaves, colours and cuts, there are almost limitless types of tweed jackets.
 But just because you have the jacket doesn’t mean you have the look sorted.
 So here are just a few tips on how to make sure you get the tweed look down to a fine art.

 The Smart/Casual Look

 To start, something simple and elegant.
 A tweed jacket is a nice alternative to a standard blazer.
 It’s a useful tool in any smart looking gent’s wardrobe, as it provides a brilliant way of simply lifting any outfit from just casual to smart/casual.
-Generally this look will use a shirt, jumper, smart trousers and some kind of neckwear.
+Generally, this look will use a shirt, jumper, smart trousers and some kind of neckwear.
 Whether it be a tie, a cravat or a scarf these also contribute to making the outfit much sharper.

 The Country Gentleman

 The classic look that one might associate with the British countryside.
 This look is a must if you’re planning on going grouse hunting, or clay pigeon shooting.
 Often paired with a pair of wellington boots and a wax jacket, the tweed jacket can be worn with a windowpane checked shirt, a simple tie and cotton trousers of a similar colour profile.
-To top the look off, pop on a flat cap and you’re ready for a day in the country side.
+To top the look off, pop on a flat cap and you’re ready for a day in the countryside.

 The Working Class Hero